 where can I find expat communities in Berlin?”

 If you’re looking to meet fellow expats or locals in Berlin, Reddit is a good place to start once again!
 The subreddit /r/berlinsocialclub is a very active subreddit full of people looking to take part in activities.
-You’ll find almost everything, from people looking to go for a run, to language practise sessions, study groups and board game sessions.
-Of course, due to Corona you should make sure you take part in any kind of in-person even safely or not at all.
-In any case, it’s a nice place to see what people are looking for!
+You’ll find almost everything, from people looking to go for a run to language practice sessions, study groups and board game sessions.

 If online isn’t your thing, then perhaps you could take your work to one of Berlin’s many coworking spaces, which are filled with freelancing professionals and expats just like you!
 Who knows, contacts like these could even help you at a later point in your career.